themikejr/neo-mikepedia/Mikepedia/∴-Python.md

 Since those fateful days, I've dabbled with **Python** and **LXML** here and there.
 Now days, I'm working on a Django backend.
 What you'll find here are some public notes and curated resources  that I've accumulated as I'm getting to know **Python** and **Django** better.

 ## Django
 The [Django Project Creation Guide](./Django-Project-Creation-Guide.md) helps me remember how to spin up new Django projects locally.
-I've recently started using [Django REST Framework](../Django%20REST%20Framework.md) to expose Django views as an API.
+I recently tested [Django REST Framework](./Django-REST-Framework.md) to expose Django views as an API.

 ## Curated Resources
 [Django News](https://django-news.com/) is a weekly newsletter that includes helpful links and updates relevant to the Django community.